What are microservices, and what is a microservices architecture?

 How microservices work

-In microservice architecture, an application is divided into services.
+In a microservices architecture, an application is divided into services.
 Each service runs a unique process and usually manages its own database.
-A service can generate alerts, log data, support user interfaces (UIs), handle user identification or authentication, and perform various other tasks.
+A service can generate alerts, log data, support user interfaces (UIs), handle user identification or authentication and perform various other tasks.

-The microservice paradigm provides development teams with a more decentralized approach to building software.
-Microservices enable each service to be isolated, rebuilt, redeployed and managed independently.
-For example, if a program isn't properly generating reports, it can be easier to trace the problem to that specific service.
-That specific service could then be tested, restarted, patched and redeployed as needed, independent of other services.
+The microservices paradigm provides development teams with a more decentralized approach to building software.
+Each service can be isolated, rebuilt, redeployed and managed independently.
+For example, if a program isn't properly generating reports, IT staff can trace the problem to a specific service and then test, restart, patch and redeploy that service as needed, independent of other services.

 - require less development time;